Elastic Pricing FAQ

 Is the free Elasticsearch Service on Elastic Cloud trial available on the AWS, Google Cloud, or Azure Marketplaces?

-No. The free trial is only available through the Elastic website on our free trial page.
+A free trial is also available through the Elastic website on our free trial page.

 To use features that belong to a higher subscription level, you must upgrade your subscription.
 Additionally, you can’t downgrade to a lower subscription level if you are using features specific to your current level.